rojhanpaydar/spooky-scary-color-theme/README.md

-# Spooky Scary Color Theme :skull:
+# Spooky Scary Color Theme

 Hey you!
-Interested in a theme that'll send SHIVERS down your spine and give you an all around Halloween vibe?! :jack_o_lantern: Well you've come to the right theme!
-Inspired by  Halloween, spooky season, and Tim Burton films, this theme was born by a dev who absolutely adores all these things! :sparkles:
+Interested in a theme that'll send SHIVERS down your spine and give you an all around Halloween vibe?!
+Well you've come to the right theme!
+Inspired by  Halloween, spooky season, and Tim Burton films, this theme was born by a dev who absolutely adores all these things!

 ![Preview of Spooky Scary Color Theme: a black, green, orange and purple VS Code Theme](https://raw.githubusercontent.com/rojhanpaydar/spooky-scary-color-theme/main/previewImage.png?token=ANZ5BYHQ4U2PYB34ZHEM35LBLOTBA)

-The best feature is all thanks to the folks who created the extension called "POWER MODE". :boom:
+The best feature is all thanks to the folks who created the extension called "POWER MODE".

 [link to Power Mode extension here](https://marketplace.visualstudio.com/items?itemName=hoovercj.vscode-power-mode&ssr=false#overview)

-Using the genius behind Power Mode, I was able to include a little ghost friend to pop up and haunt your editor after a few key types! :ghost:
+Using the genius behind Power Mode, I was able to include a little ghost friend to pop up and haunt your editor after a few key types!

 ![An animated looping image of a cartoon ghost flying upward and disappearing](https://media.giphy.com/media/8CZkmk6VsWmf5TfxNo/giphy.gif)
 > Credits to the original author of this gif [Finkel Band](https://giphy.com/finkelband).
 I had to speed it up and [post my own faster version of this gif](https://media.giphy.com/media/WngnWxxekMn8DIqmwQ/giphy.gif) so it would render in a faster enough time on each click!
-Also, I will not be removing this gif so it can be used forever! :blush:
+Also, I will not be removing this gif so it can be used forever!
 > Also, the image is transparent so appears nearly invisible if not using dark mode.
-It will change colours while in the editor! :dizzy:
+It will change colours while in the editor!

 To add a GHOST to your editor, you'll need to paste in the following to your settings.json: